Chicago Attractions, Parks, and Museums

 Chicago’s Ultimate City Bike Tour

 Experience our “Chicago 101” tour which offers you all of the City’s most popular attractions rolled into one memorable activity.
 This Chicago bike tour includes our most popular parks, fountains, attractions, and lakefront museums!
-All ages and abilities are welcome, although this tour does contain a few small hills that may be difficult for novice riders.
-On this guided Chicago bike tour, you’ll witness breathtaking skyline views and epic monuments.
-Over the course of a leisurely two and a half hours, you’ll explore the stunning lakefront trail, stopping at various world-famous sites along the way.
+This tour is primarily for ages 12 and above.
+Younger riders should check out our Lakefront Neighborhoods tour as all ages and abilities are welcome on that one.
+On this guided Chicago bike tour, you’ll witness breathtaking skyline views and epic monuments and downtown sites.
+Over the course of a leisurely three hours, you’ll explore the stunning cityscape as well as the lakefront trail, stopping at various world-famous sites along the way.

 This bike tour has something to offer everyone; rich with history, photo opportunities, and two-wheeled fun!
-Our Chicago’s ‘Greatest Hits’ bicycle tour is the perfect way to see the incredible natural and man-made beauty that the Windy City has to offer!
+Our Chicago’s Ultimate City bicycle tour is the perfect way to see the incredible natural and man-made beauty that the Windy City has to offer!
+Tours run on bike paths and protected bike lanes most of the ride, keeping a strong adherence to comfort and safety.

 The tour begins at the Bobby’s Bike Hike headquarters in Streeterville, where you’ll meet your fun-loving and enthusiastic guide and your ready-to-ride Bobby’s bicycle!
-Offered at both 9:00 am and 3 pm, this tour can be the perfect morning ride or afternoon sensation.
+Offered at various times, both day and night, this tour can be the perfect morning ride, afternoon, or evening sensation.

-The journey kicks off with a beautiful lakefront ride past Navy Pier, over the Chicago River.
-With a stunning skyline backdrop, your guide will introduce you to the city and its rich history before leading the group into Millennium Park.
+The journey kicks off with a beautiful lakefront ride past Navy Pier, over the Chicago River and Riverwalk.
+With a stunning skyline backdrop, your guide will introduce you to the city and its rich history before leading the group down to the various museums along the Lakefront.

-Millennium Park is home to some of Chicago’s most iconic public sculptures and community spaces including Cloud Gate, better known as “The Bean,” The Crown Fountain, and the Frank Gehry-designed Pritzker Pavilion.
+We then ride through the park over to Millennium Park, home to some of Chicago’s most iconic public sculptures and community spaces including Cloud Gate, better known as “The Bean,” The Crown Fountain, and the Frank Gehry-designed Pritzker Pavilion.

 Millennium Park comprises the northwest corner of larger Grant Park, home of Chicago’s biggest food, music, and culture festivals.
 Your guide will lead you right up the dancing waters of Buckingham Fountain, which was the largest fountain in the world at the time of its construction.